 Work has been completed now on Impressions of the Past, an AONB led community arts project about Shropshire’s Iron Age hillforts, in collaboration with clay artist Ruth Gibson.
 And for a fascinating month I was Writer/Blogger-in-Residence for the Museum of Cannock Chase.

 And I found I was doing more and more work as The Spellwright – a kind of benign witch who writes spells to improve the lives of participants.

 ‘In woods we forget things, at the wood edge we tell stories‘was a project funded by Shropshire Hills AONB and Shropshire Housing Group.
 This project took three different groups of children and young people, and enabled them to write site-specific poetry in three different native woodlands.

-Jean teaches for The Poetry School and on the Learning and Participation programme at The Hurst for Arvon.
-She is also working on Impressions of the Past, a community arts project about Shropshire’s Iron Age hillforts, in collaboration with clay artist Ruth Gibson, and Two Sides of the Severn, with Wenlock Poetry Festival.
+I teach for The Poetry School and on the Learning and Participation programme at The Hurst for Arvon.
+With Wenlock Poetry Festival I worked on Two Sides of the Severn.

-Jean has also been Poet in Residence for Dumfries & Galloway Science Festival, and worked with National Scenic Areas Dumfries & Galloway on the year-long ‘Viewpoint Voices’ project with groups of different ages on the Solway coast, walking and writing short poems with them, which were spoken by the participants and posted online as short videos.
+I’ve also been Poet in Residence for Dumfries & Galloway Science Festival, and worked with National Scenic Areas Dumfries & Galloway on the year-long ‘Viewpoint Voices’ project with groups of different ages on the Solway coast, walking and writing short poems with them, which were spoken by the participants and posted online as short videos.

-From 2013 to 2015 she was one of a team of poets mentored by John Killick with In The Pink, an award-winning project using poetry to work with people living with dementia in Herefordshire.
+From 2013 to 2015 I was one of a team of poets mentored by John Killick with In The Pink, an award-winning project using poetry to work with people living with dementia in Herefordshire.